-Although fuel injectors are available in various styles , they can be divided in two specific categories: top feed and side feed fuel injectors.
-The designation of top feed and side feed indicates how the fuel enters the injector.
+Fuel injectors are available in various styles and designs.
+They can be divided in two specific categories: top feed and side feed.
+The designation of top feed and side feed indicates how and where the fuel enters the fuel injector.

 Side Feed Fuel Injectors:

-Side feed fuel injectors are injectors where the fuel injector’s body is surrounded by fuel and the fuel are fed through a hole or holes in the side of the fuel injector.
-This category can again be sub divided into two groups: throttle body and manifold side feed fuel injectors.
+Side feed fuel injectors are injectors where the injector body is surrounded by fuel.
+The fuel is fed through a hole or holes in the side of the fuel injector.
+This category can again be sub divided into two groups: throttle body and manifold.

 Top Feed Fuel Injectors: